Morgan Stanley Maintains Bright Health Group (BHG) Underweight Recommendation

 What is the Fund Sentiment?

 There are 213 funds or institutions reporting positions in Bright Health Group.
 This is a decrease of 7 owner(s) or 3.18% in the last quarter.
-Average portfolio weight of all funds dedicated to BHG is 0.06%, a decrease of 29.52%.
+Average portfolio weight of all funds dedicated to BHG is 0.06%, a decrease of 29.54%.
 Total shares owned by institutions decreased in the last three months by 0.23% to 460,010K shares.
+The put/call ratio of BHG is 0.02, indicating a bullish outlook.

 What are Other Shareholders Doing?